Most Overlooked Bookbinding Tools, Part 1

 Not to mention the fun of rounding the corners of an accordion to create a collaged artist book....

-In other words, there are few simple paper projects that can't be elevated with a corner rounder.
-And I only say simple because those are the only projects that a basic corner rounder can tackle.
-If I could get my hands on an inexpensive, high-quality rounder that could handle stacks of pages and thick book board, I'd be one happy bookmaker.
+In other words, I can't think of a rectangular paper project that can't benefit from a corner rounder.
+Now if I could just get my hands on an inexpensive, high-quality rounder that could handle stacks of pages, or thick book board, I'd be one happy bookmaker.
 Let me know if you find one.

 In Part 2 of my tools series, I'll wax happy about another fantastic processor of ordinary paper.